kelenhiik/kelenhiik.github.io/index.md

 # Saturday 10.03.18
+__update__: I think I found it, I have a return statement in the wrong place and some empty lists assigned in the wrong place...
 Well technically it is Sunday already, since its 03:30 AM, but I started on Saturday.
 I managed to get the PSSM thing working...I think.
 It's hard to follow when the print out is just numbers.
 I am not sure if having a mix of elements in a list is a good idea or not, I mean, some are integers and some floats? or some are stings and the other are floats?
 I don't know, but they look different.
 Anyway, I uploaded some stuff, I also ran it.
 The accuracy for random forest did not get better, so I have a feeling I did something wrong.
 Probably something stupid since the code does not look very nice and pylint is also not very appreciative of my efforts....

 Added files: